giomusyaffa/Excel/READMECusSalesDataset.md

 <img src="https://i.imgur.com/c5N23nJ.png" align= "center" height="80%" width="80%"/>

-To seperate it into each collumns, all you have to do is convert text to columns in the **Data** menu and choose delimeted, with *comma* as the delimiters (since the values are seperated by a comma):
+To seperate it into each columns, all you have to do is convert text to columns in the **Data** menu and choose delimeted, with *comma* as the delimiters (since the values are seperated by a comma):

 <img src="https://i.imgur.com/V0tu9AR.png" align= "center" height="80%" width="80%"/>